Higashi Honganji Temple in Kyoto

 Facts & Figures

 Higashi Honganji (Eastern Temple) is the head temple of Shinshu Otani-ha, a branch of Pure Land Buddhism, called Shinshu Hombyo.
 Higashi Honganji is one of two temple complexes of Jodo Shinshu.
 The other one nearby is Nishi Honganji.
-The temple ground is separated in 2 parts and covers an area of 93140 square meters.
+The temple ground is separated into 2 parts and covers an area of 93140 square meters.
+Best Ryokans in Kyoto Explore Ryokans in Kyoto >

 Ryokans are the perfect way to discover old Japanese culture and traditions.

 The first part includes Amida Hall and Founder's Hall, while the second part includes several pavilions (inner halls).
 My must-see recommendation for you within the temple complex is The Founder's Hall (Goei-do).
 It is one of the largest wooden buildings in the world.
-Inside the hall you will find the image of Shinran (1173 - 1262, founder of the Jodo Shinshu sect), 175000 handmade roof tiles, Buddhist decorations and the National Treasure called Kyogyoshinsho.
+Inside the hall, you will find the image of Shinran (1173 - 1262, founder of the Jodo Shinshu sect), 175000 handmade roof tiles, Buddhist decorations, and the National Treasure called Kyogyoshinsho.
 This masterpiece about Buddhism was written by Shinran in 1224.
 Do not miss the beautiful Shosei-en Garden nearby.
-This garden belongs to the Higashi Honganji temple and was a donation by Shogun Iemitsu Tokugawa (1604 – 1651) in 1641.
+This garden belongs to the Higashi Honganji temple and was donated by Shogun Iemitsu Tokugawa (1604 – 1651) in 1641.
 The garden was designated as a Place of Scenic Beauty in 1936.

-- Higashi Honganji Temple:
+• Higashi Honganji Temple:

-- Opening Hours - 5:50 am to 5:30 pm (March till October)
+• Opening Hours - 5:50 am to 5:30 pm (March till October)

-- Opening Hours - 6:20 am to 4:30 pm (November till February)
+• Opening Hours - 6:20 am to 4:30 pm (November till February)

-- Closed - never, open the whole year
+• Closed - never, open the whole year

-- Admission Fee - free
+• Admission Fee - free

 My tips for local activities

-Explore the best parts of my favourite city Kyoto with a local guide.
-The personalized tour can take between 2 - 8 hours.
-Check out this page > for more details.
+How about exploring the best parts of my favourite city Kyoto with a local guide?
+The personalized tour by our partner GetYourGuide can take between 2 - 8 hours.
+For more details check out this page >

 History